Two Remarkable Low-allergen Healthy Cookbooks

 Where to buy?
 Call 27631488 to order with us.
 All revenue will be donated to "The Hong Kong Preventive Medicine Association" and "Health and Cancer Prevention Society".

 Real Taste of Cooking

 Ms. Yu Bi-fang

-Health eating culture is very popular in Taiwan, you will see numerous health-related books in any bookstores.
+Healthy eating culture is very popular in Taiwan, as you will see numerous health-related books in any bookstore.
 Ms. Yu is a well-known figure in the healthy food scene in Taiwan.
 She is very experienced in curating food exhibitions and hosting healthy cooking classes for different organizations.
 Over the past decade, she continues enriching herself with natural therapies, health concepts and knowledge on detoxification.
-She is so keen on promoting “low-temperature cooking” as a way to help managing your health.
+She is so keen on promoting "low-temperature cooking" to help manage our health.
 This book is remarkable as one of its chapters is designed with delayed food allergy concepts in mind.
-Ms. Yu illustrates the allergy theories and points out that milk, eggs and wheat are the most common allergens among Taiwanese.
+Ms. Yu illustrates the allergy theories and points out that milk, eggs, and wheat are the most common allergens among Taiwanese.

-Allergen-free recipes in this book: Hot & sour Italian rice noodles, Rice bread, Pie and muffin made from millet and pumpkin.
+Allergen-free recipes in this book include: Hot & sour Italian rice noodles, Rice bread, Pie and muffins made from millet and pumpkin.